Aldenham School

-Aldenham School is a co-educational independent school for pupils aged eleven to eighteen, located between Elstree and the village of Aldenham in Hertfordshire, England.
+Aldenham School is a co-educational private boarding and day school for pupils aged eleven to eighteen, located between Elstree and the village of Aldenham in Hertfordshire, England.
 There is also a preparatory school for pupils from the ages of five to eleven.
 It was founded in the late sixteenth century by Richard Platt.

 History

 The school was founded in 1597 by Richard Platt, owner of a City of London brewery and Master of the Worshipful Company of Brewers in 1576 and 1581.
 In 1596, Queen Elizabeth I granted him letters patent to build "the Free Grammar School and Almshouses" at Aldenham; the foundation stone was laid in 1597.
 Before Platt died in 1600 he obtained an endowment for the School by a covenant between himself and the Brewers' Company.
 It became a free village grammar school for young boys, also taking in private pupils.

 In the early 19th century an investigation by the Education Charities Commission of the Poor led to the Tudor Grammar School being demolished and replaced by two new schools: a lower school providing an elementary education for the local population, and a grammar school for fee paying boarders.